pechenikov/task-sap/README.md

 3. Using system user to gain access to the cluster:
 Anyone who poses the json key can access the cluster (provided the above requirements are met).
 Follow the following steps:
     - Needed for kubectl: `export GOOGLE_APPLICATION_CREDENTIALS="{absolute_path_to_jsonkey}"`
     - Needed set kubectl to target the correct cluster: `export KUBECONFIG=~/.kube/pechenikov-cluster`
     - Perform login using the json key: `gcloud auth activate-service-account --key-file={path to decoded json key}}`.
 You can test the logged user - `gcloud auth list`
     - Download kubernetes context(kubeconfig): `gcloud container clusters get-credentials pechenikov-cluster --region europe-west1 --project pechenikov-cluster`
     - Test visibility to cluster: `kubectl get pod -n application`

 ### Application layer:

 1. Wordpress:
 I am using simple setup of helm chart to deploy the app.
 The service type is loadbalncer with two instances(replciasets).
 If one crushes the other takesover and instantly a replacement pod is being started to replace the failed one.
-- to get the ip of the service(External IP): `kubectl get service -n application` By using the ip the wordpress can be accessed.
+    - to get the ip of the service(External IP): `kubectl get service -n application`.
+By using the ip the wordpress can be accessed.
     - for testing the failover find the name of the pod instance: `kubectl get pod -n application`
     - delete the pod to test failover: `kubectl delete pod {name of pod} -n application`
     - With `watch -n kubectl get pod -n application` you can observe constantly the pods behaviour.

 2. Mysql managed database:
 The instance is created using terraform code in the root folder.
 Root user's name and password is again saved in plain text which for production is not a good practice.
 As with the json key it can be stored in a vault solution or as a git secret.

     - list available database: `gcloud sql instances list`
     - see details and save them: `gcloud sql instances describe test-mysql`
     - test failover: `gcloud sql instances failover test-mysql`
     - wait a minute or two and again look at details and compare: the  gceZone (current zone) changed with new one.

 For more info: https://cloud.google.com/sql/docs/mysql/configure-ha